blackmad/wedding-website/content/section/travel-and-accommodation.md

 <br>

 The night of the wedding, be prepared to take a late night taxi home.
 The app [Bitaksi](https://www.bitaksi.com/) is your friend.
+Uber may now be available as well.
+We will try to charter a bus back to Kadikoy & European side.

 </p>